Skip to main content

 You may also qualify for Home (UK) fee status if you would have met one of these criteria but:

-• you usually live outside the UK but you also maintain ongoing connections and residency in the UK (and so can be considered resident in multiple places)
+• you usually live outside the UK, but you also maintain ongoing connections and residency in the UK (and so can be considered resident in multiple places)

 Fee status for EU, EEA and Swiss nationals and British nationals living in the EU

-If you start your course on or after 1 August 2021, new criteria apply to students who would have previously been eligible for Home (UK) fee status due to the UK’s membership of the European Union.
+Since 1 August 2021, new criteria apply to students who would have previously been eligible for Home (UK) fee status due to the UK’s membership of the European Union.

 If you start your course on or after 1 August 2021, you will usually be eligible for Home (UK) fees providing:

-• you are a UK national, you live in the UK having returned from the EU, EEA or Switzerland since 31 December 2017, and you have lived in the UK, EU, EEA and Switzerland for three full years immediately before the start of your course
+• you are a UK or Irish national, you live in the UK having returned from the EU, EEA or Switzerland since 31 December 2017, and you have lived in the UK, EU, EEA and Switzerland for three full years immediately before the start of your course

 These rules apply for students who begin studying before 1 January 2028.